DJDanl/cpp-docs.pt-br/docs/atl/reference/iatlmemmgr-class.md

 ### <a name="parameters"></a>Parâmetros

 *bAllowContextMenu*<br/>
-[in] O novo valor dessa propriedade.
+no O novo valor dessa propriedade.

 ### <a name="return-value"></a>Valor de retorno

-Um valor padrão de HRESULT.
+Um valor HRESULT padrão.

 ### <a name="remarks"></a>Comentários